Assessment at Scotforth St Paul’s Primary School, Key Stage 1 and Key Stage 2

 Not all children may reach Secure at the end of each year.
 All children are tracked and interventions put in place in order to close the attainment gap for those children not working at the expected level.
 This will be done through pupil progress meetings.
 If a child reaches Secure in Spring term, the expectations is to widen and broaden the learning experiences in the year and to apply the knowledge learnt.

-Children in Y2 and Y6 will also continue to take the statutory end of Key Stage National tests.
+Children in Y6 will also continue to take the statutory end of Key Stage National tests.

 Reporting to parents